Stirling Sheriff Court

-Stirling Sheriff Court is a judicial building in Viewfield Place, Stirling, Scotland.
+Stirling Sheriff Court is a judicial building in Viewfield Place, Barnton Street, Stirling, Scotland.
 The building, which remains in use as a courthouse, is a Category B listed building.

 History

 The first judicial building in Stirling was the tolbooth which, in its original form, dated from 1473.
 It was rebuilt in 1705, and augmented by a courthouse and prison block, designed by Richard Crichton, which was built to the south of the original building and completed in 1811.
 However, by the mid-19th century the old courthouse was considered inadequate and, following the implementation of the Sheriff Court Houses (Scotland) Act 1860, which laid down minimum standards for courthouses, the Commissioners of Supply decided to commission a new courthouse in Viewfield Place.

 The new building was designed in the Scottish baronial style by the architectural firm of Wardrop & Reid based on an outline design by one of the firm's founders, Thomas Brown; it was built in ashlar stone and was completed in 1876.
 The design involved a symmetrical main frontage of seven bays facing onto Viewfield Place with the end bays projected forward; the central section of five bays featured a portico formed by an arched opening with a hood mould flanked by pilasters supporting a balustraded parapet surmounted by gargoyles and crowns.
 There were tri-partite windows on either side of the portico, five bi-partite windows on the first floor and three dormer windows with shaped pediments at attic level.
 The outer bays were fenestrated by tri-partite windows on both floors with stepped gables above.
 There were bartizans, which were slightly set back, at the corners of the end bays and there were elaborate carvings involving cartouches supported by scrolls above the second and fourth bays of the centre section and also above the end bays.
 Internally, the principal room was a large courtroom on the first floor.
 A wooden canopy surmounted by a carved Royal coat of arms was installed above the judge's chair.